-- Click on Get Started - From the Table of Contents on the left-hand side, select "Other Administrative Boundaries" (in the drop down beneath "Administrative Geographies). - From the list that appears, select the Rural England Prosperity Fund (REPF) option.
+- Click on Get Started - From the menu on the left-hand side, select "Administrative Geographies" In the drop down beneath select "Other Administrative Boundaries" (). - From the list that appears, select the Rural England Prosperity Fund (REPF) option.
 Red boundary lines will appear on the map, marking eligible rural areas.

-Put your project postcode in the search bar at the top, and press enter (return) - ensure you include the space in the postcode (for example, COX XXX, rather than COXXXX).

-- Magic map will automatically zoom to the postcode area. - Once the map has loaded, select the information tool from the icons on the search bar this will turn the cursor into a cross bar.
+- Put your project postcode in the search bar at the top, and press enter (return) ensure you include the space in the postcode (for example, COX XXX, rather than COXXXX). - Magic map will automatically zoom to the postcode area. - Once the map has loaded, select the information tool from the icon for "Identify" on the search bar this will turn the cursor into a cross bar.